How do you make a normal life?

 my beloved world IT-crew I manage to maintain a Debain9 old PC and my Replicant S3!
 Thank you, by the way! :D )

-RE: How do you make a normal life? - Added by Xan VFR about 1 year ago
+RE: How do you make a normal life? - Added by Xan VFR over 1 year ago

 Your question poses a new question: What's a normal life?